ojosem/robot/README.md

 **Commands**:

 - `left`: Rotate the robot counterclockwise 90 degress.
-- `move`: Move the robot forward one square, without falling off the eboard.
+- `move`: Move the robot forward one square, without falling off the board.
 - `place`: Place the robot on the board.
 - `report`: Report the robot's position on the board.
 - `right`: Rotate the robot clockwise 90 degress.